pawangogawale/NETFLIX_SQL/README.md

 Select *from netflix
 ```
 ### Business Problems and Solutions
---Task 1.
+### Task 1.
 Count the Number of Movies vs TV Shows
 ```sql
 select
 	type,